IamTheFij/minitor-go/README.md

 Images are provided for `amd64`, `arm`, and `arm64` architechtures.

+Timezone configuration for the container is set by passing the `TZ` env variable.
+Eg. `TZ=America/Los_Angeles`.

 ## Configuring

 In this repo, you can explore the `sample-config.yml` file for an example, but the general structure is as follows.
 It should be noted that environment variable interpolation happens on load of the YAML file.